2020 Prize awarded to Patrick Chappatte, Press Cartoonist

 Patrick Chappatte obtained international esteem by publishing his drawings in highly prestigious newspapers such as the New York Times and the International Herald Tribune.
 His critical approach to reality invokes thought amongst his readers and holds the capacity to transcend boundaries and languages.

-Due to the ongoing health crisis, the 27th awarding ceremony will be streamed.
-The footage is be uploaded to the Fondation pour Genève website, as well as on the Léman Bleu.
+Due to the ongoing health crisis, the 27th awarding ceremony was streamed.
+The footage was uploaded to the Fondation pour Genève website, as well as on the Léman Bleu.

 Patrick Chappatte was born in Pakistan in 1967 and raised by a Lebanese mother and Swiss father.
 He grew up in Singapore, and settled down in Geneva, where he lived out the early days of his career before drawing for Hebdo, la Tribune de Genève, and Die Weltwoche.
 In 1995, Chappatte started working for the International Herald Tribune, and later for the New York times.
 On three separate counts, he won the Overseas Press Club of America’s Thomas Nast Award for the best cartoons regarding international affairs, making him the first Swiss to receive this prestigious reward (2012, 2015, and 2018).
 Now, he draws editorial cartoons for Le Temps, the NZZ am Sonntag (Zurich), Der Spiegel (Germany) and additionally contributes to the Canard Enchaîné (France) and the Boston Globe (United States).